aqxiy/linkatlas/README.md

 Do process A with navNorth and navMaj.

 Use "dong gong song" & "Jax Lee Sin Irelia" along with various combinations among to help exit hypnosis, both while retaining the fps trick & without out, both with and without the document ahead of you.
+Look up and down document while saying these.